bz-technology/microphite/README.md

 Microphite is a tiny and fast, asynchronous graphite client.
 It can be called many times per second with minimal overhead (approx 6-8 microseconds per write/gather call on commodity hardware).
-It is synchronized internally and client instances can safely be shared across threads.
+It is synchronized internally and can be shared across threads.

 Usage